 Dining and Shopping

-Currently, DEN’s garage parking, West Economy parking lot and the 61st and Peña lot are open.
+Currently, DEN’s garage parking, West Economy, East Economy parking lot and the 61st and Peña lot are open.
 DEN’s shuttle lots, including Pikes Peak and Mt.
-Elbert, are closed, as is the East Economy lot.
+Elbert are closed.
 Parking rates for open lots have not changed.
 There are also a number of off-airport parking options that offer shuttle service to DEN.
 Click here for more information.

 The airport remains open and flights are arriving and departing daily.
 However, some airlines have reduced their flight schedules and most international flights are not operating.
 Please confirm your flight status directly with your airline.